SCIInstitute/ShapeWorks/docs/workflow/groom.md

 ![Rigid alignment example](../img/workflow/rigid.png)

 ### Clip segmentation
-In some cases binary segmetnations need to be clipped with a cutting plane so that only the desired part of the shape is reflected in the shape model.
+In some cases binary segmentations need to be clipped with a cutting plane so that only the desired part of the shape is reflected in the shape model.
 - `clip` the segmentation using a cutting plane defined by three points

 Example of clipping: